URL Encoder & Decoder Guide: Percent-Encoding Explained

 The + vs %20 Space Ambiguity

-%20— standard percent-encoding, works everywhere+— only valid inapplication/x-www-form-urlencoded(HTML form submissions)
+%20— standard RFC 3986 percent-encoding, works everywhere in URLs+— only valid inapplication/x-www-form-urlencoded(HTML form submissions)

 HTML forms use + for spaces; URLs use %20.
 Mixing them causes bugs: